Extension of vector-valued functions and weak-strong principles for differentiable functions of finite order: Weak-strong principles for differentiable functions of finite order

 In addition, $e'\circ(\partial^{\beta+e_{n}})^{E}f=\partial^{\beta+e_{n}}(e'\circ f)$ is continuous on $\overline{\mathbb{B}(x,\varepsilon_{x})}$ for all $e'\in G$, meaning that the restriction of $(\partial^{\beta+e_{n}})^{E}f$ on $\overline{\mathbb{B}(x,\varepsilon_{x})}$ to $(E,\sigma(E,G))$ is continuous, and the range $(\partial^{\beta+e_{n}})^{E}f(\overline{\mathbb{B}(x,\varepsilon_{x})})$ is bounded in $E$.
 As before we use that $\sigma(E,G)$ and the initial topology of $E$ coincide on $(\partial^{\beta+e_{n}})^{E}f(\overline{\mathbb{B}(x,\varepsilon_{x})})$, which implies that the restriction of $(\partial^{\beta+e_{n}})^{E}f$ on $\overline{\mathbb{B}(x,\varepsilon_{x})}$ is continuous w.r.t.\ the initial topology of $E$.
 Since continuity is a local property and $x\in\Omega$ is arbitrary, we conclude that $(\partial^{\beta+e_{n}})^{E}f$ is continuous on $\Omega$. \end{proof}

 In the special case that $\Omega=\R$, $G=E'$ and $E$ is a Montel space, i.e.\ a barrelled semi-Montel space, a different proof of the preceding weak-strong principle can be found in the proof of \cite[Lemma 4, p.\ 15]{carroll1961}.
 This proof uses the Banach-Steinhaus theorem and needs the barrelledness of the Montel space $E_{b}'$.
-Our weak-strong principle \prettyref{thm:weak_strong_finite_order} does not need the barrelledness of $E$, hence can be applied to non-barrelled semi-Montel spaces like $E=(\mathcal{C}^{\infty}_{P(\partial),b}(U),\beta)$ where $U\subset\R^{n}$ is open, $P(\partial)^{\K}$ a hypoelliptic linear partial differential operator and $\beta$ is the strict topology (see page~\pageref{page:strict}, \cite[3.16 Proposition, p.\ 13]{kruse2018_3} and \cite[3.17 Remark, p.\ 14]{kruse2018_3}).
+Our weak-strong principle \prettyref{thm:weak_strong_finite_order} does not need the barrelledness of $E$, hence can be applied to non-barrelled semi-Montel spaces like $E=(\mathcal{C}^{\infty}_{\overline{\partial},b}(\D),\beta)$ where $\beta$ is the strict topology (see page~\pageref{page:strict}, \cite[3.14 Proposition, p.\ 12]{kruse2018_3} and \cite[3.15 Remark, p.\ 13]{kruse2018_3}).

-Besides the 'full` $\mathcal{C}^{k}$-weak-strong principle for $k<\infty$ and semi-Montel $E$, part b) of \prettyref{cor:ext_B_unique_loc_Hoelder} also suggests an 'almost` $\mathcal{C}^{k}$-weak-strong principle in terms of \cite[3.1.6 Rademacher's theorem, p.\ 216]{federer1969}, which we prepare next.
+Besides the `full' $\mathcal{C}^{k}$-weak-strong principle for $k<\infty$ and semi-Montel $E$, part b) of \prettyref{cor:ext_B_unique_loc_Hoelder} also suggests an `almost' $\mathcal{C}^{k}$-weak-strong principle in terms of \cite[3.1.6 Rademacher's theorem, p.\ 216]{federer1969}, which we prepare next.

 \begin{defn}[{generalised Gelfand space}] We say that an lcHs $E$ is a \emph{generalised Gelfand space} if every Lipschitz continuous map $f\colon [0,1]\to E$ is differentiable almost everywhere w.r.t\ to the one-dimensional Lebesgue measure. \end{defn}